Menopause is when a woman stops having periods. It is a natural part of ageing.

 Talk to your GP if you're finding your symptoms particularly difficult.
 They will be able to help you and can recommend treatments.

-Treatment may include:
+These may include:

 - hormone replacement therapy (HRT) – tablets, skin patches, gels and sprays that help menopausal symptoms by replacing oestrogen

-- vaginal oestrogen cream, tablets, or pessaries
+- vaginal oestrogen cream, tablets, gels, or pessaries

 - lubricants or moisturisers for vaginal dryness

-- cognitive behavioural therapy (CBT) – a type of talking therapy that can help with low mood and anxiety
+- cognitive behavioural therapy (CBT) - a type of talking therapy that can help with low mood, anxiety, flushes, sweats and sleep

 Causes of menopause